 Barron Care and Rehabilitation is in Barron, Wisconsin, a city with a total of 5,728 people.
-With an A- overall grade, we ranked this nursing home in the top third of all facilities in the nation.
-Based on the data we reviewed, you can not go wrong with this place.
-The best part of this facility's impressive profile is its inspection score.
-Inspection reports are discussed in the next paragraph
+With an A overall grade, we ranked this nursing home in the top fifth of all facilities in the nation.
+Based on the data we reviewed, you can't go wrong here.
+Scroll down to see this facility's category ratings, which are equally impressive.
+You really can't do much better than a straight A profile.

 Barron Care and Rehabilitation

 - Nursing Home

 - Accepts Medicaid 1